msbrowning/Powershell/README.md

 # Powershell
-* Collection of powershell related scripts and modules.
+* Collection of powershell related scripts and files for my use.
-//Am I even doing this right?